Serving

 Olive Oil

-1. Soak the BEANS 8 hours - OR - put them in a pot with three cups of water, bring to a boil, remove from the heat and let soak for at least an hour.
+1. Soak the BEANS 8 hours in water with 1/2 T salt (yes, salt) - OR - put them in a pot with three cups of water and 1/2 T salt, bring to a boil, remove from the heat and let soak for at least an hour (see our page Soaking / Brining Dried Beans).

-5. Cut enough bread into cubes to make one cup.
-Bake in oven at about 325°F just long enough to be firm but not browned.
+4. Cut enough Bread into cubes to make one cup.
+Bake in oven at about 325°F/160°C just long enough to be firm but not browned.
 Set aside.

-7. Place the Sausage peices In a sauté pan sufficient to hold the entire recipe.
+2. Place the Sausage pieces In a sauté pan sufficient to hold the entire recipe.
 Add 1/8 inch water and place on high heat.
 When the water has boiled out it should have rendered enough fat to fry the sausage pieces.
-Fry stiring until lightly browned all over.
+Fry stirring until lightly browned all over.
 Remove sausage and set aside leaving the fat in the pan.

-9. Pour in DICED TOMATOES including their juice and deglaze the pan.
-Pour in the BEANS and enough STOCK to just come to the top of the beans..
-Season to taste with SALT and PEPPER and stir to mix thoroughly.
+4. Pour in Diced Tomatoes, including their juice, and deglaze the pan.
+Pour in the soaked Beans and enough Stock to just come to the top of the beans.
+Season to taste with Salt and Pepper and stir to mix thoroughly.
+Bring to a simmer.

-10. Place ALL * HERBS in the bottom of a coverable ovenproof caserole.
+5. Place all Herbs items in the bottom of a coverable ovenproof casserole.
 Pour the Bean Mix over and arrange the Sausage Chunks on top.
 Adjust Stock level to just come up to the top of the beans.

-12. While the dish is baking prepare the topping.
+7. Meanwhile: prepare the Topping.
 Run the bread cubes in a small food processor or other device until reduced to crumbs.
-Crush and chop one clove of GARLIC, chop PARSLEY, and and add them to the crumbs.
-Process a moment to mix, then add 1/2 T OLIVE OIL and process a few moments to blend.
+Crush and chop one clove of GARLIC.
+Chop PARSLEY.
+And both to the Crumbs.
+Process a moment to mix, then add 1/2 T Olive Oil and process a few moments more to blend.

-13. Uncover the caserole and place the turkey chunks around among the sausage chunks pressing them down a little into the beans.
+8. Uncover the casserole and place the turkey chunks around among the sausage chunks pressing them down a little into the beans.
 Check the stock level and add more if required to bring it up nearly to the top of the beans.

-14. Sprinkle the Crumb Mix evenly over the top of the caserole, check that nothing sticks up too high and put it back in the oven, uncovered, to bake at 350°F for 1/2 hour when the crust should be lightly browned and the dish bubbly.
+9. Sprinkle the Topping Mix evenly over the top of the casserole, check that nothing sticks up too high and put it back in the oven, uncovered.
+Bake at 350°F/175°C for another 1/2 hour when the crust should be lightly browned and the dish bubbly.

 NOTES:

-1. Sausage: Mild Italian sausage links will do fine.
-You want a flavorful sausage that will hold together well in big chunks when fried.
+Mild Italian sausage links will do, or any other flavorful sausage that will hold together well in big chunks when fried.

-2. Stock: preferably this will be stock you just made out of the roasted turkey carcas after stripping the meat off.
+preferably this will be stock you just made out of the roasted turkey carcass after stripping the meat off.